marinp1/patrikmarin.fi-legacy/README.md

 4. Run `yarn run dev` while in root directory

 ## Deployment
-Application is hosted on [Heroku](https://www.heroku.com/), simply creating a dyno with attached [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) add-on and pushing to heroku will work fine.
+Application is hosted on [Heroku](https://www.heroku.com/), update to master branch will automatically trigger a new deployment.
+Simply creating a dyno with attached [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) add-on and pushing to heroku will work fine.

 ## Todo
-* Push to heroku directly from master
 * Maybe some tests and CI